 oPatientPlus articles are written by UK doctors and are based on research evidence, UK and European Guidelines.
 They are designed for health professionals to use, so you may find the language more technical than the condition leaflets.

 Migraine prophylaxis may be underused.
 This may be because of patient resistance in the face of unwanted side-effects, but may also be because GPs are less experienced in the use of prophylactic drugs.
 It may be appropriate to offer referral when control of migraine is unsatisfactory and expertise in migraine prophylaxis is needed.
 However, it is often appropriate to manage prophylaxis in general practice.
 When successful, it is very beneficial to patients' quality of life.
-50% of patients will have fewer migraines with preventative medication.

 Aim of migraine management and prophylaxis